Congratulations on your big decision to move to COLORADO!

 Colorado is Affordable

-The cost of living in Grand Junction, Colorado is 23 percent lower than that of Bergen/Passaic, New Jersey, giving you more bang for your buck when it comes to housing, transportation and food costs.
+Many people are moving from New Jersey to Colorado for a more affordable way of life.
+The cost of living in Grand Junction, Colorado, is 23% lower than that of Bergen/Passaic, New Jersey, giving you more bang for your buck regarding housing, transportation, and food costs.
 While the median rental price for a two-bedroom apartment in Passaic is about $1,907, a similar apartment in Grand Junction would cost you about $885.
 According to the U.S. Census Bureau, the 2018 median household income in Colorado was $68,811, higher than the national average of $61,937.
-Roughly nine percent of the state’s residents live below the poverty line which is on par with New Jersey’s rate of about 10 percent.
+Roughly 9% of the state’s residents live below the poverty line, which is on par with New Jersey’s rate of about 10%.

 The Scenery is Breathtaking

-Let’s face it, it’s hard to picture Colorado without thinking about the majestic mountains that dot the state.
-With dramatic state parks tucked between towering peaks, hiking trails, colorful canyons and dramatic backcountry, there is a reason that outdoor lovers can’t get enough of the Centennial state.
+Let’s face it; it’s hard to picture Colorado without thinking about the majestic mountains that dot the state.
+With picturesque state parks tucked between towering peaks, hiking trails, colorful canyons, and dramatic backcountry, there is a reason that outdoor lovers can’t get enough of the Centennial state.

 There is no shortage of things to do, from mountain biking to hiking, running and camping in this gorgeous mountain state.
 Colorado has some of the lowest obesity rates in the country, due in large part to the state’s focus on physical activity and outdoor recreation.